 We want you to feel prepared when it is time for you to leave the hospital.
 Remember, we will only discharge you when all the necessary arrangements have been made for your needs.

 Your doctors and nurses may decide to continue your treatment in your own home.
 This can be with support from the local health service or other healthcare organisations.
-This could include nurse visits, physiotherapy, blood tests, dressings and antibiotic treatments for example.
+This could include visits from nurses, physiotherapy, blood tests, dressings and antibiotic treatments.

-There are also some things that you should make sure you have before you leave, including:
+Some important things that you should make sure you have before you leave include:

 This video has been created by our Pharmacy Department and includes helpful information and tips on how to manage your medicines when you are discharged from hospital.